-At YMCA Camp Watia we thrive at making sure that your child has an incredible experience.
+At YMCA Camp Watia we thrive on making sure that your child has an incredible experience.
 Our goal is to help teach your camper the following:

 - Lifelong skills